Stat Data1: Data Analysis - timber strength 164 data

 #--------------------------------------------------------------

+In Line 1 we plot the histogram with default values.
 Two main parameters of the method plot_hist of data1 are "stat" and "bins".
-The default values are stat='count' and bins='auto'.
-The value stat='count' means that we are represent the number of occurrencies in each class.
+Their default values are stat='count' and bins='auto'.
+The value stat='count' means that we are representing the number of occurrencies in each class.
 Other choices are stat='probability' (which represents the relative frequencies) and stat='density' which normalizes the histograms to a Probability Density Function (pdf).
-Moreover, the binning is automatic.
-To address a more aware binning choices we write the following code:
+Moreover, the binning is automatic (default).
+To address a more informed binning choice we write the following code:

 3 #bins=edges: limits of the bins 4 #stat='probability': frequency at each bin

-In Line 1 we are defining the array edge, ranging from f=0 MPa to f=80 MPa with a step delta=5 MPa.
-It represents the edges of the bins.
+In Line 1 we are defining the array edges, ranging from f=0 MPa to f=80 MPa with a step delta_f=5 MPa.
+It collects the edges of the bins.
 In Line 2 we are plotting again the histograms, this time with chosen values of bins and in terms of relative frequency.
 The method plot_hist of data1 returns as output the attributes fig and ax.
-We use the attribute ax to define the limits of x-axis (Line 7), the ticks of x-axis (Line 8), the label of x-axis (Line 9) and the title of the figure (Line 10)
+We use the attribute timber.ax to define the limits of x-axis (Line 7), the ticks of x-axis (Line 8), the label of x-axis (Line 9) and the title of the figure (Line 10).
+In Line 11 we denote the figure fig_hist5 as the histogram with binning size of 5 MPa (associated to the object timber.fig)

-A more robust description of the dataset is given by the empirical distribution, provided by the method plot_cdf_emp of sta.data1.
+A more robust description of the dataset (not dependent upon any parameter, like binning size) is given by the empirical distribution, provided by the method plot_cdf_emp.

 #--------------------------------------------------------------